Michael Jackson’s Nephew, Taj, Slams Family’s Absence In ‘The Apollo’ Documentary

-The Apollo documentary premiered on HBO last week and covered The Apollo Theater, which is described by The Guardian as “a living piece of black history.”
+The Apollo documentary premiered on HBO last week and covered the Apollo Theater, which is described by The Guardian as “a living piece of black history.”
 According to Page Six, the theater is one of the reasons the Jackson 5 became famous after the band won the venue’s “amateur night” in 1967.
 The theater also has a special link to Michael Jackson, as it was home to one of his last public performances in 2002.

 Despite the Jackson family’s history with the venue, it was reportedly excluded from the HBO documentary, and Jackson’s nephew, Taj, isn’t happy about the omission.